Want to feel full with fewer calories? Add beans to your meal

 Beans are an inexpensive and nutritious swap for meat.
 Learn about their benefits and the reasons to eat more beans now.

-In a 2023 study published in the journal Nutrients, researchers followed more than 15,000 adults in the United States over 10 years.
-They found that those who incorporated moderate or large amounts of legumes into their diet gained less weight overall than those who did not.
+For example, for a 2023 study published in the journal Nutrients, researchers followed more than 10,000 adults in the United States over 10 years.
+They found that those who incorporated moderate or large amounts of beans into their diet gained less weight overall than those who did not.
+People who ate beans also had lower BMIs and smaller waist circumference measurements.

 • Black beans